DEVOTIONALS

 (Matthew 19:21)

-Since He reads the hearts of men, we can see that Jesus was more
+Since Jesus reads the hearts of men, we can see that He was more

 concerned about the ruler being released from his selfishness, than

-He was about how others would benefit from the wealth he would
+He was about others benefitting from his wealth being given to the

-give to the poor.
-Jesus knew the devastation that selfishness could
+poor.
+Jesus knew the devastation that selfishness could have on the

-have on the life and personality of the young man.
-He also knew
+life and personality of the young man.
+He also knew that if the man

-how putting others first could inject a new joy into his life.
+would put others first, it could inject a new joy into his own life.

 It is a lesson for believers as well.
 When is the last time you (or I)

-have sacrificed your desires in order to encourage or help someone
+sacrificed our desires so we could encourage or help someone else,

-else, without expecting anything in return?
-Does everything you do
+without expecting anything in return?
+Does everything we do and

-and think revolve around you and your desires, or do you follow the
+think revolve around ourselves and our desires, or do we follow the

-When Jesus saw Peter and Andrew fishing as a means of providing
+When Jesus saw Peter and Andrew fishing to provide for their own

-for their own needs, He invited them to discover a new life of doing
+needs, He invited them to discover a new life of doing things for others.

 As Jesus was walking beside the Sea of Galilee, he saw